Fedois/macelleriavincenzi/README.md

+Website for Macelleria Vincenzi.
+I used React 19 with Aos library and Routes

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.